 Created by Dan Jurgens

 Jonathan Samuel Kent

-Kal-El (alias Clark Kent, Superman, father), Lois Lane (mother), Jor-El and Lara Lor-Van (grandparents, deceased), Major Samuel Lane (grandfather, deceased), Zor-El and Allura (uncle and aunt, deceased), Kara Zor-El (Supergirl, cousin)
+Kal-El (alias Clark Kent, Superman, father), Lois Lane (mother), Jor-El and Lara Lor-Van (grandparents, deceased), Major Samuel Lane (grandfather, deceased), Zor-El and Allura (uncle and aunt, deceased), Kara Zor-El (Supergirl, first cousin once removed)

 Legion of Super-Heroes